oroinc/documentation/user/back-office/getting-started/information-management/attachments.rst

 2. Click **Add Attachment** under the **More Actions** menu on the top right of the page.

    .. image:: /user/img/getting_started/records/add_attachment.png
+      :alt: Click Add Attachment under the More Actions menu

 3. In the Add Attachment dialog: